Dr. Jennifer Jenson

 We recognize Jennifer as an expert in the use of games for teaching and learning.
 Some of her accomplishments in this field include co-editor of Loading:The Journal of the Canadian Game Studies Association, and past president of the Canadian Game Studies Association.
 In addition, Jennifer designed many educational games, served as lead researcher for two longitudinal game studies, and consulted with the Ministry of Education on technology and learning.
 You can find further details on her Web site ⇒.

-Join us November 18 at 1:30 pm in TEL 1012 for a talk by York University's Dr. Emily Flynn-Jones, a Banting Post-Doctoral Fellow.
-She will describe the contemporary consumer aesthetic of cute, which has a dark history, seeped in international politics and negatively gendered connotations.
+On November 18, Dr. Emily Flynn-Jones, a Banting Post-Doctoral Fellow gave a talk for IRLT members.
+She described the contemporary consumer aesthetic of cute, which has a dark history, seeped in international politics and negatively gendered connotations.
 Yet, we are sold cute in a variety of forms as positive play.
-This talk will focus on the culture of cute games and electronic toys in the context of gender and history to discuss what types of games are being played with cute objects on cultural and personal levels.
+This talk focused on the culture of cute games and electronic toys in the context of gender and history, and discussed what types of games are being played with cute objects on cultural and personal levels.

 Learn about IRLT's opportunity for research through the Kids Game Development Camp.
 Dr. Jenson describes how the technology provided as part of the camp will help us "to delve into the nature of digital gaming as an educational tool and how to best engage youth with technology."